fabri1983/eternity2_solver/README.md

 I use this to run the program on the Oracle JRockit VM.

 ProGuard. http://proguard.sourceforge.net/
-Tool for shrinking, obfuscating, and optimizing code.
+Tool for shrink, obfuscate, and optimize code.
 With this tool I could decrease jar file size by 20%.
-Code execution is 50% faster on Windows box using MPJe execution.
+Code execution is 50% faster on Windows box using MPJe.
 Although, on Linux box with an OpenJDK it seems to be slower.
 I'm still playing with the program parameters.
 Helpful links:
 	http://www.alexeyshmalko.com/2014/proguard-real-world-example/